EllAchE/discord_site_monitor/README.md

 *sendAnyChange*: If true will send the result of any update (yes or no), if false will only send an alert if the designated condition is met.
 You would have to define a null return for the failure condition (or false/undefined) to avoid triggering the send
 *index*: if using css all will select the nth element as specified *format*: Options are (currently): json, pdf, rss, css and cssall.
 They are what they say, cssall simply distinguishes if the queryselector will have multiple returns and if index is therefore necessary(or not)

+## WIP, many features have been added/adapted since I last updated this page